adambalogh/go-insta-api/README.md

 # go-insta-api
 Instagram API for Go with limited functionality.

-Currently it only supports User Feeds.
+Currently it supports most of the Users endpoint.